acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

   text-align: center;
   color: red;
 }
-here ìpî is the element selector.
+here ‚Äúp‚Äù is the element selector.

 CSS id Selector
 Selects an element based on the value of its id attribute.
 There should be only one element with a given ID in a document.